 Since the early days of the genre, horror films and women screaming in terror have gone hand in hand.
 What started with "scream queens" - conventionally beautiful, terrified women who are usually rescued by men before the end of horror films - eventually turned to “final girls” or females who survive horror movie villains and live to tell the story of what happened.

 Like scream queens, final girls start out as damsels in distress, but modern final girls are strong enough to survive using their intelligence and brawn instead of by depending on a male to rescue them.
 More and more of these strong female horror films are making their way to the mainstream and to the horror streaming app Shudder, which you can check out for a free seven-day trial and costs a fraction of a movie ticket ($5.99/month) afterwards.

 The best female-led horror films tend to feature this new breed of final girls, as it's always exciting to see seemingly hopeless victims rescue themselves.

-When most people think of A Nightmare on Elm Street, they think of Freddy Krueger, a burnt up predator who uses his glove with razor blades to kill teens while they’re asleep.
+When most people think of A Nightmare on Elm Street, they think of Freddy Krueger, a burnt-up predator who uses his glove with razor blades to end teens while they’re asleep.
 However, Nancy Thompson (Heather Langenkamp) is just as crucial as Krueger.
 Thompson is your typical final girl in that she is innocent and unassuming, but her role is so much more than that.
-She’s exceptionally courageous, uses her brain to try to outsmart Krueger, and she accomplishes her goals in many ways.
+She is exceptionally courageous and uses her brain to try to outsmart Krueger.

 Thompson figures out she can wake up while dreaming and also bring items back from her dreams.
 She sets up traps around her house to slow down Krueger and even captures him in her basement before pouring gasoline on him and setting him on fire.